unicode-org/message-format-wg/spec/data-model/README.md

 ## Patterns

 Each `Pattern` represents a linear sequence, without selectors.
-Each element of the `body` array MUST either be a non-empty string or an `Expression` or `Markup` object.
+Each element of the `body` array MUST be a non-empty string, an `Expression` or a `Markup` object.
+String values represent literal _text_.
+`Expression` wraps each of the potential _expression_ shapes.
-String values represent literal _text_, while `Expression` and `Markup` wrap each of the potential _expression_ and _markup_ shapes.
+`Markup` wraps each of the potential _markup_ shapes.
 The `body` strings are the "cooked" _text_ values, i.e. escape sequences are processed.

-Implementations MUST NOT rely on the set of `Expression` and `Markup` interfaces being exhaustive, as future versions of this specification MAY define additional expressions.
+Implementations MUST NOT rely on the set of `Expression` and `Markup` interfaces defined in this document being exhaustive.
+Future versions of this specification might define additional types of expression or markup.

 ```ts
 interface Pattern {